dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3001.md

 Ask yourself this question: When all the disks are gone, and all your data is stored in RAM, how will you organize that data?
 Will you organize it into tables and access it with SQL?
 Will you organize it into files and access it through a directory?

 Of course not.
-You’ll organize it into linked lists, trees, hash tables, stacks, queues, or any of the other myriad data structures, and you’ll access it using pointers or references—because that’s what programmers do.
+You'll organize it into linked lists, trees, hash tables, stacks, queues, or any of the other myriad data structures, and you'll access it using pointers or references—because that's what programmers do.

-In fact, if you think carefully about this issue, you’ll realize that this is what you already do.
+In fact, if you think carefully about this issue, you'll realize that this is what you already do.
 Even though the data is kept in a database or a file system, you read it into RAM and then you reorganize it, for your own convenience,

 280